raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 stdlibs, etc.) may lead to oversized WASM bytecode and execution overheads, translating to higher gas costs.

-Furthermore, there may be hard limits enforced on the sizing of bytecode deployables in the future.
+Furthermore, there will likely be hard limits enforced on the sizing of bytecode deployables before user deployable actors are allowed.

 There's a [reference SDK] written in
 Rust to accompany this FIP.
 It is used by the canonical built-in actors.